creditwithout/-/README.md

 </div>

 We are Team Seteki, proudly representing Instituto Episcopal San José in Panama’s World Robot Olympiad (WRO) Future Engineers 2025 category.
-Our mission is to blend technology and innovation, knowing that innovation can go hand-in-hand with responsibility.
+Our mission is to blend technology and innovation, knowing that innovation can go hand-in-hand with responsability.

 ### Our Philosophy 😎
 We are a team in which there are no hierarchies in the team, we each develop our parts and we are all involved and we `KNOW` every part of the realization of this whole project that would be our robor [ARA](https://github.com/seteki/III-Wind/tree/main/ARA%20Versions), we have values of humility and perseverance as a team, both when we work as a team as well as when we go to compete, we are a team in which two already have experience in what is robotics and specifically the WRO competition and we have a rookie in this world of what robotics is.